Texas HB 144 Compliance. Mapped. Automated. Sealed.

 Already using another platform?
 See how AcreSeal integrates → · Verify any record's integrity → · See all 153+ utilities on the coverage map →

 Texas HB 144 (Sec.
 38.103) requires every electric cooperative, investor-owned utility, and municipally owned utility in Texas to submit a distribution pole inspection and management plan to the PUCT by January 1, 2027.
-Plans must cover nine specific components — scope, roles, inspection processes, complaint handling, per-pole timelines, training, budgets, monthly reporting, and triennial updates.
+Under the PUCT rule (16 TAC Sec.
+25.63(c)(2)), the plan must cover seven required elements — scope and objectives, roles and responsibilities, training and certification, inspection and remedial-action timelines, landowner complaint handling, estimated cost (electric utilities only), and compliance-monitoring methods — plus ongoing monthly per-pole reporting to the PUCT.
 The PUCT has contracted Guidehouse to review every submission against these requirements.

-Every subsection of the statute mapped to the AcreSeal feature that addresses it.
-Coverage status shown for each requirement.
+Every required plan element (16 TAC §25.63(c)(2)) mapped to the AcreSeal feature that addresses it.
+Coverage status shown for each element.

 Coming Soon